Illiberal democracy: Definition

 Scholars have generally criticized the claim that illiberal democracies are democracies, arguing that liberal principles and democracy cannot be separated and that without freedom of the press and speech, elections cannot truly be free and fair.
 According to jurist András Sajó, illiberal democracy should be counted as a type of democracy because it is "democratic in a plebiscitarian sense".
 Other theorists say that classifying illiberal democracy as democratic is overly sympathetic to the illiberal regimes, and therefore prefer terms such as electoral authoritarianism, competitive authoritarianism, or soft authoritarianism.

 Contemporary usage of illberalism indicates an opposition to liberalism or liberal democracy.
-Fritz Stern, a historian of Germany, understood by illiberalism anti-democratic mentality and anti-democratic practices such as suffrage restrictions.
-Marlène Laruelle defines illiberalism as a backlash against today's liberalism.
+Fritz Stern, a historian of Germany, understood illiberalism as an anti-democratic mentality, and anti-democratic practices such as suffrage restrictions.
+Marlène Laruelle defines illiberalism as a backlash against modern liberalism.
 According to her, illiberalism is "majoritarian, nation-centric or sovereigntist, favouring traditional hierarchies and cultural homogeneity", calling for "a shift from politics to culture and is post-post-modern in its claims of rootedness in an age of globalization".
-Zsolt Egyed defines illiberalism as opposition to the main principles of liberal democracy: limited government, open society, and state neutrality.
+Zsolt Enyedi defines illiberalism as opposition to the main principles of liberal democracy: limited government, open society, and state neutrality.
 He distinguishes between authoritarian, populist, traditionalist, religious, paternalist, libertarian, nativist-nationalist, materialist, and left-wing varieties.